Position

 Pruning

 Prune dead branches in winter.
-Maintain a V-shape in the canopy to allow for better light penetration.
+Maintain a V-shape in the canopy to improve light penetration.

 Watch out for borer worms, as they will attack the hardwood trunk of the tree.
 Even young trees are at risk.